oracle/macaron/SECURITY.md

 We will provide security related information such as a threat model, considerations for secure use, or any known security issues in our documentation.
-Please note that Macaron is intended to demonstrate a concept and may not be sufficiently hardened for production use.
+Please note that labs and sample code are intended to demonstrate a concept and may not be sufficiently hardened for production use.

 [1]: mailto:secalert_us@oracle.com